edhaker13/intime/README.md

 pwd=<your password> # Sadly gspread does not support Two-factor auth. book=<the workbook name> # Name of the workbook to manipulate. to=<the destinataries email address> # Only needed for the email.
+## This file won't leave your system; you can use encoded text, then assign the decoded text to the variables
 ```

 The spreadsheet should have a format similar to this:

 ![example] (https://raw.github.com/edhaker13/intime/master/example.png)

-The sheet should be named Month Year (Apr 13).
+The worksheet should be named: '<Month> <Year>'; e.g. Apr 13.

-The name of the headers or the display format is not important,
+The name of the headers or the text format is not important,
 but the entry time should be next to the date and before the exit time.
+e.g. <Date: 13/06/13,Entry: 9am, Exit: 8pm>

 Description
 ===========